MainDoctor WhoMusicSoftwareNZDWFCMel BushWeb GuideDisccon Guide

 Director: Gary Russell

 Roots: Dawkins College Cambridge (named after Lalla Ward's husband??), The Dalek Solution echoes Hitler's Final Solution.
 Hamlet ("Goodnight Sweet Prince"), The Prisoner ('Be seeing you.'
-Being held prisoner in a well stocked village.), Soylent Green (source of food pills)
+Being held prisoner in a well stocked village.), Soylent Green (source of food pills).
+The name Lorraine Baines appears to be borrowed from that of Marty McFly's mother in the Back to the Future movies

 Intertextuality: The names of Skaro's two moons, Falkus and Omega Mysterium, come from the 1976 Artus book Doctor Who and the Daleks Omnibus.